michelesr/thesis/src/context.md

 In the past web applications were deployed in physical machines, leading to different problems related to their management and maintenance.
-Virtual machines permitted to resolve these problem, delegating the management of the physical server machines to third parties, thus freeing the organization of this duty.
+Virtual machines permitted to resolve these problems, delegating the management of the physical server machines to third parties, thus freeing the organization of this duty.

 While virtual machines emulate every aspect of the desired machine and operating system, those features are heavy and often unnecessary, and that's the reason of the diffusion of containers.
-Containers are lighter than virtual machines, because they don't aim to reproduce an entire a machine, but only the environment required to run a particular software.
+Containers are lighter than virtual machines, because they don't aim to reproduce an entire machine, but only the environment required to run a particular software.
 Docker containers use the virtualization feature of the Linux kernel in order to reproduce a software development environment in a native and lightweight way.
 Due to its lightweight nature, containers are a perfect infrastructure for the development and deployment of applications with a microservice architecture.

 Regarding the development of the web application, often developers install all the required tools, such the database management system or the application